 - Plays an important role in temperature regulation

-- Forms dermal ridges, which connect dermal papillae to epidermal downgrowths known as epidermal ridges or rete ridges
+- Forms dermal ridges, which connect dermal papillae (extension of the papillary dermis into the epidermis) to epidermal downgrowths known as epidermal ridges or rete ridges

 - Contains Meissner corpuscles; (for fine-touch and two-point discrimination) and free nerve endings